juanmb/ArduinoDomeController/README.md

 Shutter and flap DC motors are controlled by a Monster Moto Shield.

 Five limit switches are used.
-Pin numbers are defined in `DomeShutter.ino`.
+Pin numbers are defined in [DomeShutter.ino](DomeController/DomeShutter.ino).

  * Shutter closed
  * Shutter fully open